ryanczm/Analytic-Musings/notes/quant/fwm.md

 ## bill Gebhardt (10Dynamics) - Replicating Discretionary Commodity Trading Systematically

 The focus of this podcast was on 10Dynamics unique approach to signal construction.
+In particular, they add a bunch of binary signals together for each instrument.

 Adding Binary Signals